 6. Bring Your Camera (And Plenty of Battery Power)

-Because most people can barely use the restroom without their cell phone (at home, because there isn’t a toilet at the sunflower fields), you’ll likely have at least some sort of camera in tow when you visit Grinter Farms.
+Many Midwesterners and even professional photographers use the field of flowers at Grinter Farms as a photo spot.
+Since most people always have their cell phones at the ready, you’ll likely have some sort of camera when you visit Grinter Farms.
 But be sure your batteries are fully charged, because you’re likely to snap lots of selfies and other pics when surrounded by six-foot-tall sunflowers.

 7. Apply Sunscreen (And Bug Spray)

-As with any outdoor activity, it’s wise to apply sunscreen before you head to the Grinter Farms sunflower fields.
-And because the Grinters do not use insecticides on their sunflowers, prepare yourself for bugs.
+As with any outdoor activity, it’s wise to apply sunscreen before you head to the amazing sunflower fields.
+And because the Grinters do not use insecticides on their field of sunflowers, prepare yourself for bugs.
 You’re likely to find bees, butterflies, crickets, ladybugs, grasshoppers, beetles, mosquitos, and all sorts of other flying, hopping, and crawling creatures enjoying the sunflowers, as well.

 Breaking news: Sunflowers grow in fields.
 When it’s dry, the field will likely be dusty.
 And when it rains, the fields will likely be muddy.
 So be sure to wear rubber boots, old sneakers, or any other comfortable footwear that you don’t mind getting dirty.